YannDubs/Invariant-Self-Supervised-Learning/README.md

 ## Reproducing main results

 To reproduce our key TinyImageNet results you need to `pip install -r requirements.txt` and run the desired script in `bin/tinyimagenet/*.sh`.
+To run the script without slurm use `bin/tinyimagenet/*.sh -s none`.
+If you want to use slurm then you need to define the desired configs in `config/server` for an example see `nlprun` or `vector` which can be called using `bin/tinyimagenet/*.sh -s <server_name>`.
 Details below.

 For our ImageNet models we used [VISSL](www.vissl.ai).
 The exact commands can be seen on this (still uncleaned/undocumented) [VISSL fork](https://github.com/YannDubs/vissl) and we aim to incorporate DISSL in the main VISSL soon.